 Put simply, ‘diversity fatigue’ encompasses the feelings of exhaustion, isolation, frustration, and (sometimes) skepticism around driving more diverse, inclusive, and equitable workplaces.

-If there is little buy-in from employees at all levels, DEI can quickly fall to the wayside and become a ‘nice to have’ rather than the very real, crucial component of a successful company that it is.
-Diversity fatigue becomes a direct result of these challenges, and can be associated further with things like:
+If there is little buy-in from employees at all levels, DEI can quickly fall to the wayside and become a “nice-to-have” rather than the crucial component that it truly is.

 - A lack of the time and resources needed to address current DEI challenges and the development of solutions